Kindergarten Readiness in DeKalb County

 Kindergarten readiness is defined as a student’s preparedness for school and life success.
 When schools, early childhood educators, community service providers, and policy makers work collaboratively with families as their child’s first teachers, kindergarten readiness is enhanced and inequities in early life experience are addressed.
 Readiness is measured by the extent to which students exhibit appropriate social and emotional development, positive approaches to learning, strong language and literacy skills, basic cognition and foundational skills, and healthy motor and physical development.

-The Kindergarten Readiness Initiative is overseen by the Kindergarten Readiness Collaborative.
-The Collaborative is comprised of Community Foundation staff and board members, early care educators, Adventure Works Inc., Community Coordinated Child Care (4-C), DeKalb County Regional Office of Education, DeKalb County Health Department, and DeKalb County Mental Health Board.
+The kindergarten readiness initiative for DeKalb County is overseen by the Kindergarten Readiness Collaborative.
+The Collaborative is made up of representatives from the DeKalb County Community Foundation, Adventure Works Inc., Community Coordinated Child Care (4-C), DeKalb County Regional Office of Education, DeKalb County Health Department, DeKalb County Community Mental Health Board, and local educators.

 Through the determination and hard work of the Collaborative, priorities were established, goals identified, and implementation plans put into action.